mini2Dx/tilepacker/README.md

 Notes
 ---------
-Older integrated graphics cards can only load textures of 512x512 pixels so it is recommended that tilesets are generated at this maximum size.
+Older integrated graphics cards can only load textures of 512x512 pixels so it is recommended that tilesets are generated at this maximum size if you wish to support older cards.